 For more information

 With these three tips, you should be well on your way to finding your customers online.
-And remember, if you get stuck you can always call us for help.
+And remember, if you get stuck you can always contact us for help.

 At the SBDC, we know that small business means big thinking.
 For more digital marketing tips, including social media, email marketing and blogging, attend one of our practical small business workshops on digital skills or sales and marketing.